Modool/MDQueueObject/README.md

 * Installation with Carthage

 ```
-github "Modool/MDQueuObject" ~> 1.0.0
+github "Modool/MDQueueObject" ~> 1.0.0
 ```

 * Manual Import

 ```
-drag “MDQueuObject” directory into your project
+drag “MDQueueObject” directory into your project

 ```